fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 In this lab, we will be covering the building blocks of computer vision models.
 This will include a focus on the following topics:

--   Convolutional layers.
--   Padding.
--   Pooling.
--   Regularization to prevent overfitting.
--   Momentum-based optimization.
--   Batch normalization.
--   Advanced architectures for computer vision beyond classification.
--   A note on libraries.
+- Convolutional layers.- Padding.- Pooling.- Regularization to prevent overfitting.- Momentum-based optimization.- Batch normalization.- Advanced architectures for computer vision beyond classification.- A note on libraries.

 #### Pre-reqs:
 - Google Chrome (Recommended)